Absolute Andy: Westside Xtreme Wrestling (2006–2023)

 The following month at Broken Rules, Andy defeated Gunns in an #1 contender match for the interim title, and during the Shotgun tour, he defeated Dragunov to become the champion outright.
 His feuds with Dragunov and Gunns both ended in early 2019; he defeated Dragunov in a Käfigschlacht match at Back to the Roots, and Gunns defeated him for the title on night two of 16 Carat Gold, ending his reign at 217 days.
 Afterwards, Andy started allying himself with Jay FK (Jay Skillet and Francis Kaspin), who he had occasionally teamed with in the past.
 He regularly began teaming with Jay FK from May onwards, and after Kaspin was ruled out of World Tag Team League with a spinal injury, Andy replaced him, forming Jay-AA.
 At the event, Jay-AA went out in the first round to Pretty Bastards (Maggot and Prince Ahura).
 Over time, his character gained some comedic elements to it, and he became obsessed with winning the Shotgun Championship.
 A backstage quarrel led to director of sports Karsten Beck booking a four-way match for the title at the 19th Anniversary show, which was won by Skillet.
 At Back to the Roots, Andy unsuccessfully challenged him for the title, in what would be Skillet's only singles title defence in the promotion.

 While Andy did not qualify for 16 Carat Gold, he found another way to get there through the tag division, as Jay-AA defeated Jordan Devlin and Scotty Davis at Dead End to win a title shot, and in the process, cementing their face turn.
 On night one of 16 Carat Gold, Jay-AA defeated Pretty Bastards on night one to become the tag team champions.
 On night two, they held a parejas increibles gauntlet match, which was won by The Young Guns (Ethan Allen and Luke Jacobs).
 On night three, Jay-AA defeated The Young Guns, in what became their only defence of the title as a tag team.
 Jay-AA's reign as tag team champions was affected by Germany's handling of the COVID-19 pandemic and Skillet's departure from the promotion, following allegations of harassment.
-Andy's role in the promotion also changed during this period, becoming director of sports, since Beck was considered susceptible from contracting coronavirus On June 19, Jay-AA dropped the title back to Pretty Bastards (later aired on the July 3 episode of Shotgun, in a heavily edited match, which only showed Andy being rolled up for the pin).
+Andy's role in the promotion also changed during this period, becoming director of sports, since Beck was considered susceptible from contracting COVID-19.
+On 19 June, Jay-AA dropped the title back to Pretty Bastards (later aired on 3 July episode of Shotgun, in a heavily edited match, which only showed Andy being rolled up for the pin).
+After this, Andy wrestled in two more matches: in the annual Shortcut to the Top match and in an eight man tag team match on 2 October episode of Shotgun, which was part of the Die Raucherpause–Ezel storyline.